Cape St Lawrence and Meat Cove Area Hiking Trails.

 Meat Cove Mountain Trail 1.3 km to look off at end of ridge elevation 1040 ft with an additional 1km of ridge trails

-River Boardwalk Trail 0.85 km to beach change in elevation 150 ft Closed due to flooding see details
+River Boardwalk Trail 0.85 km to beach change in elevation 150 ft.

 Abandoned Mine Trail 1.5 km side trail to an abandoned zinc mine, condition unknown. check locally

-Polletts Cove Trail This multi day hike along old roads and an abandoned telegraph line trail should only be considered by the most experienced hikers with advanced navigational skills.
-Condition unknown, check locally.
+Polletts Cove Trail There used to be a trail along an abandon telegraph line between Meat Cove and Pollets cove, it hasn't been maintained in over 30 years and should no longer be considered passable, by all accounts the trail was boring and momentous passing through many miles of low bush and boggy terrain.
 Polletts Cove is easier to access from the Pleasant Bay area as a rugged one day or multi day hike a description of the trail can be found here.
-A .gpx file of the trail can be found here

 Polletts Cove/Aspy Fault Trail This 1998 proposed trail system would have been a hikers paradise of over 100km of trails, campsites, and shelters and a major economic stimulus for the area, sadly for a variety of reasons it never got built, and probably never will as originally proposed.
 Recently there has been some local interest in expanding the trail system and this original proposal is getting looked at again, if you would like more information or are interesting in helping please use the contact me link on this page.
 Hopefully one day part or all of a trail based on the original idea will see the light of day.